- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Schedule an Appointment with Our Las Vegas Ophthalmologist

 Our Las Vegas Ophthalmologist, Dr. Brett Brimhall, understands how precious your vision is to you.
-At The Brimhall Eye Center, our first concern is providing our patients with excellent optical services.
+At Brimhall Eye, our first concern is providing our patients with excellent optical services.
 Call us today at (702) 263-2020 to make an appointment and start on the path to better vision.